TCU14/DeckYuzuBuildScripts/README.md

-# DeckYuzuBuildScripts (STILL IN WRITING.
-NOT YET FUNCTIONAL AS INTENDED)
+# Deck Yuzu Build Scripts

 Scripts for building Yuzu Mainline AppImages on the Steam Deck.
 Credit to [@MarioROA](https://github.com/MarioROA) for adapting
 [yuzu's](https://github.com/yuzu-emu) scripts, without them the AppImages would not be useful outside of the container.
+While this was made for the deck, it should technically be distro agnostic.

 ## Usage

+### Make sure you have at least 6gb of free space in the prefix location.
 Clone the repository and execute BuildContainer.sh in a terminal that is in the same directory.

 ### BuildContainer.sh